azsk/AzTS-docs/01-Setup and getting started/README.md

 ## **1. Steps to install AzTS Solution**

 In this section, we will walk through the steps of setting up AzTS Solution.
 This setup can take up to 30 minutes.
-There are two options to setup AzTS solution:
+There are two methods to setup AzTS solution:

-[**Option A:**](README.md#option-a) Divides the setup into multiple steps, provides separate command for each step and details of the operation performed in each step.
-This option is recommended as in many organization single user might not have all required Azure AD and Azure RBAC role, so each phase/step can be performed by different users easily.
+[**Method A:**](README.md#method-a) This method provides granular level details of the different steps involved in setting up AzTS.
+Setup process is divided into multiple steps and seprate command is provided for each step.

-[**Option B:**](README.md#option-b) Provides a quik way to install AzTS solution by wrapping up multiple steps into a single consolidated command.
-This option is recommended if you want to quickly try out capabilities of AzTS and have all the required Azure AD and Azure RBAC permissions.
+[**Method B:**](README.md#method-b) Provides a quik way to install AzTS solution by wrapping up multiple steps into a single consolidated command.

-## **Option A:**
+## **Method A:**

 > _**Note:** You can download the deployment package zip from [here](../TemplateFiles/DeploymentFiles.zip?raw=1) and use **ExecutionScript.ps1** present in this package to run the commands mentioned in below steps.
 Before extracting the zip file, right click on the zip file --> click on 'Properties' --> Under the General tab in the dialog box, select the 'Unblock' checkbox --> Click on 'OK' button._